What affects cost planning for moves in Edinburgh

 Stairs and narrow turns slow movement and require careful protection on corners.
 Handling time per item rises, lengthening the job even if the addresses are close together.

 A loading bay must be used within a fixed slot.
-The team stages items to meet the window, which reduces flexibility; any delay pushes handling beyond the slot, adding time.
+The team stages items to meet the window, which reduces flexibility; any delay pushes handling beyond the slot and adds time.

 Example 5: House move with partial packing and school-run traffic

-Extra packing plus peak-time congestion creates longer dwell and travel times.
+Extra packing plus peak-time congestion create longer dwell and travel times.
 More wrapping and slower routes extend the hours, which increases the total labour charge.

 How to keep the move efficient